-The most recent landlord’s information is useless because if this is a bad tenant, the landlord will say anything to get them out.
+The most recent landlord’s information is useless because the landlord will say anything to get them out if they’re bad

 Have a written lease or tenancy agreement

-- A lot of problems can be resolved easily if the agreement is written instead of verbal.
+A lot of problems can be resolved easily if the agreement is written instead of a verbal one.
 This is especially important if you do end up in court.

 Follow the law and be a professional landlord

 It is very easy to get emotionally involved when your money is being wasted.
 It’s imperative that you know how to manage your relationship with a tenant – you are a business person and should always act like it.

 The fact is that many bad tenants will goad you into doing something just to use it against you in court.

 Avoid the emotions.
 Don’t act on a whim.
 And make sure you follow all applicable laws.

 Do not hesitate to deliver a Notice to Quit

 A notice to quit is not an eviction (it may be called something else in other states).
 It simply tells a bad tenant to fix their mistake or they may be evicted.
 Explain to the tenant that it is just a formal step you must take and if they pay it will have no effect on them.